deknapp/sevenwonders/README.md

 To compile: make (in root or src directory)

-To run: ./swsim [NUMBER OF PLAYERS] [NUMBER OF GAMES]
+To run: ./swsim [NUMBER OF PLAYERS] [NUMBER OF GAMES] [player 1 round 1 strategy] [player 1 round 2 strategy] [player 1 round 3 strategy] ...

+possible strategy keywords: random, resource, science, military, blue, greedy, guild (only works for round 3 strategy)

-Example: ./swsim 7 10
+Example: ./swsim 7 10 resource resource science resource resource greedy

+In this example, there are 7 players and 10 games are simulated.
+Player 0 tries to get a resource in the first two rounds, then tries to get a science in the next round.
+Player 1 also tries for a resource in the first two rounds, but uses the greedy strategy in the third round.
+The other players all choose cards randomly (the default strategy is random).